InnPatron/smpl/README.md

 ## Example

-See `examples/tic-tac-toe` for embedding examples.
+See `examples/tic-tac-toe` for more embedding examples.

+### SMPL code

 ```
-// SMPL Code in a file or as a String
+// In a file or as a String
 mod test;

 // From interpreter's stdlib